 The following summary consolidated statement of operations data for the years ended December 31, 2002, 2003 and 2004 and the summary consolidated balance sheet data as of December 31, 2004 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The summary consolidated statement of operations data for the three months ended March 31, 2004 and 2005 and the summary consolidated balance sheet data as of March 31, 2005 have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
-We have prepared the unaudited consolidated financial information on the same basis as our audited consolidated financial statements.
+We have prepared the unaudited consolidated financial statements.
+The unaudited financial information on the same basis as our audited consolidated financial statements.
 The unaudited financial information includes all adjustments, consisting only of normal and recurring adjustments, that we consider necessary for a fair presentation of our financial position and operating results for the periods presented.
 Our historical results do not necessarily indicate results expected for any future periods.
-In addition, our unaudited results for the three months ended March 31, 2005 may not be indicative of our results for the full year ended December 31, 2005.
+In addition, our unaudited results for the three months ended March 31, 2005.